Loureedia phoenixi

 Loureedia phoenixi is a species of spider discovered in Iran in 2020.
-The species is categorized as a velvet spider.
-The spider is described as reclusive.
-It is named after the musician Lou Reed and actor Joaquin Phoenix, for a color pattern which matches the movie character Joker from D.C.
-Comics.
-Loureedia phoenixi is the first of its genus to be found not in the Mediterranean, which is over 1500 kilometers away from the rest of the genus.
+It is a velvet spider and is described as reclusive.
+The species is named after American musician Lou Reed and actor Joaquin Phoenix, as its color pattern resembles the appearance of the DC Comics character Joker as portrayed by Phoenix in the 2019 film Joker.
+It is the first species of its genus found outside the Mediterranean basin, over 1,500 kilometers from the previously known range.